 Moffett Campus Phone:

-2012 to present: Editor-in-Chief, Nutrition and Aging, IOS Press
+Editor-in-Chief, Nutrition and Healthy Aging, IOS Press

-The Obesity Society - Planning committee, annual meeting
+The Obesity Society (TOS)—intermittent

 Dannon Leadership Institute, Alumni Association member